PetruSoroaga/RubyFPV/README.md

 # Ruby: Digital FPV Radio System
 Ruby is a complete solution (hardware and software) for robust end to end digital radio links, designed specifically for controlling and managing UAVs/drones/planes/cars and other remote vehicles

+Features highlights:

+<B>Mutiple, rendundant radio links on 433/868/915 Mhz and 2.4/5.8 Ghz bands:</B>
+Multiple redundant radio links in different bands (433Mhz, 868/915Mhz, 2.3, 2.4, 2.5 and 5.8Ghz) can be used simultaneously between vehicles, ground control stations and relays for better resilience, link quality and range;

+Relaying:
+Mobile (vehicles) and/or fixed relay nodes can be inserted in the system for longer range and penetration beyond line of sight;

+Encryption:
+The radio links can be encrypted end to end so that only authorized components can decode the radio data;

+Live video, telemetry, remote control, auxiliary & custom data streams:
+By default Ruby supports all the required data capabilities for UAVs (video, telemetry, control and user defined data streams).

+Rich user interface/control interface;

+SDKs for third party development of new features:
+There are public SDKs available so that 3rd parties can add custom functionalities and capabilities to Ruby system.

 You can read more about it and get the Ruby FPV system for free here: https://rubyfpv.com/

 # Licences